Rade Đokić

-Rade Đokić (Раде Ђокић; born 23 June 1983) is a Bosnian-Herzegovinian footballer who last played for SK Vorwärts Steyr.
+Rade Đokić (Раде Ђокић; born 23 June 1983) is a Bosnian-Herzegovinian former professional footballer who played as a forward.

 Club career

 Born in Zvornik, SR Bosnia and Herzegovina, Ðokić started his career at FK Drina Zvornik before moving to Serbia where he represented FK Kabel, FK Srem and FK Zvezdara.
 He was playing in the youth team of FK Kabel when he debuted for the first team in the season 1999–2000 of the Second League of FR Yugoslavia when being only 16 years old.

 In 2005, he moved to Austria where, after spending one year with Kapfenberger SV, in summer of 2006 he joined Grazer AK, where he partnered with countryman Samir Muratović.
 He will also play with SV Ried, 1.
 FC Vöcklabruck, Austria Wien II and First Vienna FC, before leaving Austria and joining Kazakhstan Premier League side FC Sunkar in summer 2012.